 If you’d like to see an example of you to apply the steps below, check out how Connor built his financial plan.

-You can also watch the video version of this article below:
+You can also watch the video version of this article below or check out this:

 You can’t plan if you don’t know where you are going.
 For example, if someone asked you to give them directions, you’d ask them where they are going.
 If they responded, “I don’t know just give me directions” you’d look at them like they are crazy.

 Financial planning works the same way.
 You can’t expect financial planning recommendations if you don’t know where you want to go.

 Therefore, you have to identify both your personal and financial goals.

 They also should be both short-term and long-term and consist of items such as saving for a car, saving for a wedding, saving for a home purchase, paying off debt, investment goals etc…

 The key is to prioritize them.
 I’ll explain more below.

 Many people want to dive right into investing topics when they begin the process of building their financial plan.